MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/class-based.md

 > with the module name.
 If the name of your embedded class is already unlikely to conflict, you can
 > use it without a prefix.
 >
-> If your DSC Resource is designed for use with Azure Automanage's machine configuration feature,
+> If your DSC Resource is designed for use with Azure machine configuration, always prefix the name
-> always prefix the name of the embedded class you create for the **Reasons** property.
+> of the embedded class you create for the **Reasons** property.

 ### Public and Private functions